-Beds: Russell Hall rooms have standard twin (75-inches long) mattresses, and all other residence halls have extra-long twin (80-inches long) mattresses.
-All rooms, with the exception of Russell Hall, are furnished with bed frames that can be bunked or lofted.
+Beds: Residence halls have extra-long twin (80-inches long) mattresses unless otherwise noted on the residence life website.
+All rooms, with the exception of Russell Hall, are furnished with bed frames that can be bunked or lofted utilizing a university provided loft kit.
 Personal lofts (those not provided by the University) are prohibited.
-Information regarding bed modifications please contact the Office of Residence Life.
+Information regarding bed modifications can be found on the Residence Life and Housing website.